 - Light gray - lean mixture.

-- Greased - Interruptions in the operation of the corresponding candle or poor sealing of the piston rings.
+- Oily - interruptions in the operation of the corresponding spark plug or poor sealing of the piston rings.

 Clean the spark plugs with a brass brush or sandblaster.

-Examine the insulators of the candles for leakage currents.
-The currents appear as thin, chaotic traces on the outer surface.
+Check the spark plug insulators for leakage currents.
+Currents appear as thin, irregular traces on the outer surface.
 If it is not possible to completely remove traces of leakage currents, replace the corresponding spark plug.

-If necessary, grind the middle electrode with a rectangular file and remove carbon deposits.
+If necessary, file down the middle electrode with a rectangular file and remove the carbon deposits.

 Check the distance between the electrodes using a flat feeler gauge.
 The reference value is 0.8 mm.

-To set the distance between the contacts, bend the mass electrode.
-A simple, practical tool is available for this, otherwise knock on the ground electrode from the side.
+To set the distance between the contacts, bend the ground electrode.
+There is a simple, practical tool for this, otherwise tap the side of the ground electrode.
 When bending, rest a small screwdriver on the edge of the spark plug thread.
-In no case on the central electrode, as otherwise it may be damaged.
+Never on the central electrode, otherwise it may be damaged.

 Clean the threads on the spark plugs and in the cylinder head.

-Screw the spark plugs into the cylinder head by hand as far as they will go.
+Screw the spark plugs into the cylinder head by hand until they stop.

-Attention: If a torque wrench is not available. then new spark plugs with a flat o-ring» (R) rotate further by 90° (1/4 turn).
-Candles with a conical o-ring (IN) rotate by 15°, the same way. as well as used candles from flat.» sealing ring.
+Note: If a torque wrench is not available, turn new spark plugs with a flat sealing ring (R) further by 90° (1/4 turn).
+Spark plugs with a conical sealing ring (B) should be turned at an angle of 15°, in the same way as used spark plugs with a flat sealing ring.

-If the spark plugs are tightened tightly, the threads in the cylinder head can be torn off or damaged when turning out.
+If the spark plugs are tightened too tightly, the threads in the cylinder head can be torn or damaged when unscrewing them.
 In this case, the threads can be repaired using special repair kits.

-Check the tightness of their fit and wires by rocking back and forth.
+Check the strength of their fit and the wires by rocking them back and forth.